TechCrunch: Equifax Hack-Checking Web Site Is Returning Random Results - Slashdot

 Talk about incompetence compounded.
 So now it turns out that the PIN is nothing but a timestamp, and Equifax has given up all the information needed for a criminal to unfreeze my credit using their website.
 Anyone want to bet if that timestamp can be deduced from the information already stolen in the breach?

-Just Looked at My PIN (Score:1)
+Just Looked at My PIN (Score:3, Interesting)

 It indeed IS a time stamp.
 Geezus.
 It's bad enough it's just a numeric PIN which isn't very secure to begin with, but then to be that obvious.
 Wow.
 Hopefully I can get that changed.